 - 1 tsp. melted butter

-- Mix the butter, eggs, sugar, brown sugar, and vanilla in your mixer.
-(I love using my Kitchenaid Mixer for this recipe).
+- Mix the butter, eggs, sugar, brown sugar, and vanilla in a large bowl.

-- Mix in the flour, spices, salt, baking soda, and baking powder.
+- Add the canned pumpkin, flour, spices, salt, baking soda, and baking powder.

-- Scoop, with a spoon, into muffin pans, lined with muffin cups.
+- Scoop, with a spoon, into muffin pans.

-- Bake for approximately 25 to 30-minutes, until knife comes out clean.
+- Bake the muffins for 30 minutes or until the cake tester comes out clean.